Partnering for Impact Fund - frequently asked questions

 Can you clarify how the funding looks from a timeline perspective (capital expenses vs operational expenses)?

-Capital expenses cover purchasing assets to establish the proposal, while operational expenses address cash flow shortfalls, typically proposal earnings before interest, taxes, depreciation and amortization (EBITDA) less interest paid.
+Capital expenses cover purchasing assets to establish the proposal, while operational expenses address cash flow shortfalls, typically proposal earnings before interest, taxes, depreciation and amortisation (EBITDA) less interest paid.

 If the Partnering of Impact Fund funding was used for a deposit or to get a guarantee, when would it need to be paid back?